Church of the Jacobins

-Toulouse being the city where the Dominican order was founded in 1215, the Convent of the Jacobins of Toulouse is sometimes considered the mother church of the order, although it was not the first convent built by the Dominican friars.
+Toulouse being the city where the Dominican order was founded in 1215 (at Maison Seilhan), the Convent of the Jacobins of Toulouse is sometimes considered the mother church of the order, although it was not the first convent built by the Dominican friars.
 Other churches such as Santa Sabina in Rome also claim this title.

 Name

 The name Jacobins is the nickname that was given to the Dominican Order in the Middle Ages in France.
 Their first convent in Paris was located in the rue Saint-Jacques, (Latin Jacobus), and that name came to be attached to the order itself.

 The building complex is called a convent, although nowadays this term usually refers to a community of women, because in its historical usage the term convent was applied to communities of mendicant orders to differentiate them from the monasteries of monastics.

 History

 First church

 In Languedoc in the early 13th century, Catharism, which the Catholic Church considered a heresy, was strong and growing.
 In 1215, the future Saint Dominic founded in Toulouse a small community of monastic preachers to combat the heresy, and starting in 1230, the friars began the construction of a small church in which to preach.
 Built entirely of pink Roman brick, this first building was half as long and half as high as the present church, and very simple in design, in line with the order's vow of poverty.
 It consisted of a double nave, one side for the friars, and one for the congregation, separated by pillars and screens.